idea2547/AIVtuber_Reni/README.md

 ## Installation

 You must use your own OpenAI and DeepL API KEY

-To use this project, you will need to download the `VoiceVox Engine` from their GitHub page.
-You will also need to capture desktop audio using `Virtual Cable` and use it as input on VtubeStudio microphone.

 Use `chat.txt` and `output.txt` as an input on OBS Text (Realtime Caption)